Well, I don't expect it to mollify very many of you, but I'm going to tell you anyway.

 The same group of people whose names the left want to see ground into the dirt.

-Hillary's call for collectivism, the insistence that none of us can do anything as individuals, was dressed up in E. Pluribus Unum and the Founding Fathers.
+Hillary's call for collectivism, the insistence that none of us can do anything as individuals, was dressed up in E pluribus unum and the founding fathers.

 And that is exactly right.

-And they made that point earlier today.
+And I made that point earlier today.

-Hillary Clinton praising the Founding Fathers.
+Hillary Clinton praising the founding fathers.

-This party, 364 days out of every 365, is trashing the Founding Fathers.
+This party, 364 days out of every 365, is trashing the founding fathers.

 There were racists.